Oranges

 - Penulina Orange – can’t get enough of those bright orange, 1″ “tear-drop” fruits (bearing a tiny point at their blossom end) against emerald green foliage in a pot!
 A first for this G.H. – an orange pear shaped small cherry fruited variety!
 Here is one perfect for hanging baskets & small pots, as it is very compact, not growing higher than 12-18″.
 Determinate 60 days

-- Persimmon (Orange) – Back for 2024!
-Heirloom dating back to the 1880’s. ( see photos on Flickr…) One of the best tasting tomatoes I have ever eaten.
+- Persimmon (Orange) – Heirloom dating back to the 1880’s. ( see photos on Flickr…) One of the best tasting tomatoes I have ever eaten.
 Fruits are HUGE!, ranging from 2 to 3 lbs (with the occasional one being a little smaller….).
 In a few trials, found 2-3 such giants (on ONE truss) hanging on for dear life, with such weight!
 Plants do not get tall, a mere 4 ft if that.
 The shape is the grand beefsteak, with flattened globes.
 The color is stunning at a distance and the flesh is the same.
 Did not find a lot of seeds.
 The taste is ambrosia…very delicious and sweet, gently acidic with old-fashioned tomato overtones.
 One grower said the fruits look like apricots when canned.
 A Persimmon in disguise!
 Good yields with great resistance to cracking, noted.
 Ind.
 80 days Pkt…$3.00

-- Sun Gold – I have been told this particular variety is not an F1, but actually an OP and now I believe it.
+- Sun Gold – Back for 2025!
+I have been told this particular variety is not an F1, but actually an OP and now I believe it.
 Beautiful, tiny, bright tangerine-orange round cherry tomato fruits bursting with zip, tang and old-fashioned flavor…not sweet, so be aware) Unlike any other!
 2014 showed plants were on the small side structurally, but not on production.
 Ind.
 75 days Pkt…$3.00

 - Sun Sugar (M’s) – Grown out for 4 years.
 This year it really showed off, deep orange loonie-sized heavy fruits that had unbeatable flavor – sweet, fruity and addictive.
 Strong Plants were 5-6 ft. tall with heavy reliable production.
 It reminds us all of our childhood days of munching fresh wee delicious tomatoes, trying not to let Ma & Pa catch us in the garden AGAIN!
 Highly recommended!
 Ind.
 60-65 days